What is Hair Loss?

 Hair loss doesn’t only occur on the scalp.
-Certain medications and illnesses can lead to balding over the whole body, although genetics are responsible for most cases of hair loss on the scalp (x).
+Certain medications and illnesses can lead to balding over the whole body, although genetics are responsible for most hair loss cases on the scalp. (x) Other causes include:

 Genes from both parents can affect your predisposition to male/female pattern baldness.

-In women, hormonal changes from pregnancy, birth control pills, childbirth, hysterectomy or menopause can induce more than normal hair follicles to enter the dormant stage.
+In women, hormonal changes from pregnancy, birth control pills, childbirth, hysterectomy or menopause can induce more than usual hair follicles to enter the dormant stage.

-Hairstyles that always use rollers, barrettes or rubber bands, or pull your hair into taut styles like cornrows can scar and inflame hair follicles.
-Wrongly used chemical products like straighteners, dyes, bleaches or permanent wave solutions can also exacerbate the problem.
+Hairstyles that always use rollers, barrettes or rubber bands or pull your hair into taut styles like cornrows can scar and inflamed hair follicles.
+Wrongly used chemical products like straighteners, dyes, bleaches, or permanent wave solutions can also exacerbate the problem.
 Based on the extent of damage, the resulting hair loss may be permanent.

 Slowed hair growth is a natural consequence of aging.
-Women normally don’t go totally bald, but they generally lose hair on the crown or temples.
+Women rarely go completely bald, but they generally lose hair on the crown or temples.
 Men tend to go totally bald and lose hair on the temples.

 Living with Hair Loss